Chethas01/SAMSUNG-RISC-V-INTERNSHIP/README.md

 ### C Language based LAB
 We have to follow the given steps to compile any *.c* file in our machine:
-1. Open the terminal and access the leafpad file in which we code the c program.
+1. Open the terminal and access the leafpad in which we code the c program.
 To open leapad run the following command:

 ```
 leafpad 1ton.c